casualcore/casual/middleware/http/documentation/outbound/configuration.operation.md

 http:
   default:
-     headers: # will be applied to all services that does not _override_
+     headers: # will be applied to all services that do not _override_
        - name: some-header-name
          value: some-header-value